The Crew Vehicle

 - Asics running tights and long-sleeve running shirts (cold weather).
 Just their regular lightweight tights.
 I tend to like to keep my legs a little under-warmed so that I have a large part of my body to vent heat from.

 - The North Face eTip running gloves.
-I’ve included a link to REI here since it appears that the current model of The North Face eTip running gloves is considerably thicker than the ones I like.
+It appears that the current model of The North Face eTip running gloves is considerably thicker than the ones I like.
 I like running gloves that leave me a little manual dexterity and let me text my location to my wife when I make a brief stop — without taking my gloves off.
 I prefer to wear thinner running gloves with a wind mitten rather than wear thicker gloves, because it’s been my experience that what makes your hands cold is having your fingers isolated from each other.
 It’s to that end that as a backup, I got a pair of Army surplus trigger finger mitten liners (I call them sniper gloves), which separate the thumb and trigger finger from the rest of your hand while serving as a mitten for the “grip” fingers.
 Combined with wind mittens, they’re pretty handy.

 - InSport wind mittens (worn with the above).
 Sadly, these appear to have a been a one-time thing.
 They were great — super-thin, not meant to be worn by themselves but over gloves, to help preserve heat escaping from the fingers.
 Sugoi used to make a product call the Sugoi Versa Wind Mitt, and you can still find reviews from 2013, but alas, like the InSport, they appear to have been discontinued.